 What I find intriguing about this passage is that in describing his inspirations, Donaldson seems to capture the essence of Israel Kirzner’s theory of entrepreneurship as alertness to opportunities.
 The key feature of Kirzner’s theory is that opportunities tend to be discovered spontaneously by entrepreneurs who are not actively looking for them.
 Instead, the lure of a pure profit opportunity creates a special incentive for entrepreneurs that causes them to notice the opportunity.
 I read Donaldson as taking very much the same approach; he even goes so far as to say that when he actively looks at ideas (searching for meaning) they end up revealing nothing.
 For him then, artistic creativity is also spontaneous.

 Yet even though creativity and alertness cannot be directly and consciously produced, Donaldson and Kirzner take things a step further by talking about how creativity can be discouraged.
 Donaldson points out that trying to artificially control or censor ideas prevents them from bearing fruit for the artist.
-Likewise, Kirzner has also argues that economic policies impinging on entrepreneurial profits prevent opportunities from presenting themselves to entrepreneurs, which in turn hampers the market’s ability to clear and stymies economic growth.
+Likewise, Kirzner has also argued that economic policies impinging on entrepreneurial profits prevent opportunities from presenting themselves to entrepreneurs, which in turn hampers the market’s ability to clear and stymies economic growth.
 Seen in this light, there are some important parallels between entrepreneurship and artistic creativity.

 However, The Real Story is so named because of the way Donaldson constructs the narrative: he first gives the reader an outsider’s view of the events, and then proceeds to explain “what really happened.”
 In the same spirit, I should point out that the idea of the alert and non-searching entrepreneur is not without its critics, and there are alternative ways to look at entrepreneurship that add to our understanding of the creative process.
 In fairness to Professor Kirzner, I should take care when comparing different kinds of alertness and discovery.
 Kirzner’s work is mostly focused on explaining the equilibrating tendencies of the market, so we should not place his ideas in some other context and then complain if they come up short.
 Still, I believe Donaldson’s self-portrait helps highlight some of the objections that have been raised against the theory of entrepreneurial alertness.